-Failure of RC-columns including drill-holes or repaired drillholes under uniaxial compressive stress have supplied their characteristic stress-strain distributions and toughness values.
-Fractures have propagated in particular directions which are governed by 3D induced stress conditions in these concrete structural elements.
+Failure of RC-columns including drill-holes or repaired drill-holes under uniaxial compressive stress have supplied their characteristic stress-strain distributions and toughness values.
+Fractures are propagated in particular directions which are governed by 3D induced stress conditions in these concrete structural elements.
 Micro-fractures in concrete columns/beams are usually found to extend far further than their visible traces.
 Invisible parts of the fracture elongations have also been study subjects in several works like it was targeted in the electrical resistivity measurement test through modelled mesh-net on the fractured concrete column sample performed by Gokay, (2016).
 Combinations of fracture determination methods, (acoustic emissions, electrical resistivity, electro magnetic resonance imaging techniques, etc.), and DIC analyses have provided a more comprehensive understanding of the stress-strain distributions in the test samples together with their fracture trace recognition opportunities on the samples' surfaces.
 Fractures initiated and propagated in the RC-columns have to be recognised by engineers to supply stability related precautions and safety procedures.
 In order to determine the fracture initiation locations and expected fracture propagation directions, DIC analyses supply suitable prospects in practical engineering operations.
 Engineers usually would like to examine (evaluate) the fractures inside the tested laboratory/field samples (like in the research studies in; oil & geothermal resource explorations, RC-column defects, etc.).
 DIC and acoustic emission analyses, (through several sensors attached on the test samples), are coupled evaluations employed, for instance, by Alam, etal., (2014).
 They analysed fracture initiations and propagations in detail by taking into consideration the samples' inner body parts through acoustic emission data.
 In addition to these research examples, the works performed by Li, etal., (2017) should be mentioned as well.
 They worked about the fractures formed surrounding the circular and elliptical holes in the marble samples.
-They applied DIC test procedures and analyses to identify microlevel displacements (cracks' initiation & widening stages, Fig.11b).
-DIC graphics presented by them illustrated the fracture initiations stages and fracture traces through their studied test samples [totally 21 samples: 3 intact plate samples, 6 plate samples with circular holes (A&B types, according to their diameter differences), 15 plate samples with elliptical holes (A,B,C,D and E types according to their positioning configuration in the tested plates].
+They applied DIC test procedures and analyses to identify microlevel displacements (cracks' initiation & widening stages).
+DIC graphics presented by them illustrated the fracture initiations stages and fracture traces through their studied test samples [totally 21] samples: 3 intact plate samples, 6 plate samples with circular holes (A&B types, according to their diameter differences), 15 plate samples with elliptical holes (A,B,C,D and E types according to their positioning configuration in the tested plates].
 The marble plates prepared for the tests had dimensions slightly differentiating due to marble cutting procedures and these dimensions were changing in the values of: (59.90-60.22)x(99.35-100.15)x(14.89-15.10) mm.
-Circular holes 10mm and 15mm in diameters in this study drilled at the centre of the marble plate samples.
-Marble plate
+Circular holes 10mm and 15mm in diameters in this study were drilled at the centre of the marble plate samples.
+Marble plate samples with elliptical holes had been arranged with their long axis (12mm) and short axis (10 and 6 mm) in length.
+Elliptical holes are positioned differently according to their long axis elongation angle (0°, 45°, 90° degrees) to horizontal direction (passing from the test samples' centroids).
+The fracturing analyses of the test samples supplied through DIC procedures were reported (Li, etal., 2017) accordingly to illustrate the fracture pattern differences among them.